 Check cages every day, looking for any signs of graft-versus-host disease (GVHD) in the pups such as dry skin, no feeding, rash, and alopecia.
 Euthanize the animals if any of these signs are observed.

-Wean the pups at 3 weeks of age and house them in different cages.
+Wean mice at 3 weeks of age, grouping them by gender.
+Do not put more than 5 animals per cage.
 Verify engraftment in the peripheral blood by flow cytometry at 14 weeks of age.

 NOTE: The success rate of engraftment is between 80%–100%.